vinay-vemuri/egen-order-processing/ReadMe.md

 Steps to run the application:

-Run this command to build the docker image
+Run this command to build the docker image:
   1. Clone the repository: https://github.com/vinay-vemuri/egen-order-processing
   2. Open terminal in the project directory
   3. Run docker-compose up